 - -0.5 percent in Q2

 An economic contraction is a decline in national output as measured by gross domestic product.
-That includes drop in real personal income, industrial production and retail sales.
-It will usually increase unemployment rates.
+That includes a drop in real personal income, industrial production, and retail sales.
+It increases unemployment rates.
 Companies stop hiring to save money in the face of lower demand.
-Towards the middle of a contraction, they start laying off workers, sending unemployment rates higher.
+Toward the middle of a contraction, they start laying off workers, sending unemployment rates higher.
 It's one of the four phases of the business cycle, also known as the boom and bust cycle.

 A contraction is caused by a loss in confidence that slows demand.
-It's usually triggered by an event, like a stock market correction or crash.
+An event, like a stock market correction or crash, triggers it.
 But the true cause precedes the well-publicized event.
-It's typically an increase in interest rates that decreases the capital.
+It's typically an increase in interest rates that decrease the capital.

 Investors sell stocks, sending prices downward and reducing financing for large corporations.
 Businesses cut spending, then lay off workers.
 That dries up consumer spending, which creates further business losses and layoffs.
 To understand this economic downturn, one has to be aware of the causes of the business cycle, especially the causes of a recession.

 A contraction ends when prices fall enough to attract renewed demand.
 Central bank monetary policy and government fiscal policy can end a contraction more quickly.
 They will lower interest rates and taxes, and increase the money supply and spending.
 These policies are integral to a nation’s strategies for supplying the best unemployment solutions.